aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `shared_credentials_file` - (Optional, Available in 1.49.0+) This is the path to the shared credentials file.
 If this is not set and a profile is specified, ~/.aliyun/config.json will be used.

 * `profile` - (Optional, Available in 1.49.0+) This is the Alicloud profile name as set in the shared credentials file.
+It can also be sourced from the `ALICLOUD_PROFILE` environment variable.

 * `assume_role` - (Optional) An `assume_role` block (documented below).
 Only one `assume_role` block may be in the configuration.